Read and make sure how easy data comparison and synchronization is with dbForge

 to see Only in Source objects.

-Use SQL editor to view and edit synchronization scripts, create queries and
+Use SQL editor to view and edit synchronization scripts, create and execute queries

 Tip: When the query is executed, see the query results in the Data window